 I’ve been resisting writing about my latest vacation escape.
-Not because it wasn’t memorable – quite the opposite.
-But, I just can’t get it out of my mind so needed to share.
+Not because it wasn’t memorable—quite the opposite.
+But I just can’t get it out of my mind, so I needed to share.
 I went to New Jersey.
-When I told my friends I was going to The Garden State, they quickly remarked with visualizations of smoke stacks, unattractive clusters of tall buildings, and traffic congestion.
+When I told my friends I was going to The Garden State, they quickly remarked with visualizations of smokestacks, unattractive clusters of tall buildings, and traffic congestion.
 Why go there, they asked?

-I too, wasn’t sure what to expect, but was curious to see for myself, especially since my dear cousin, Ali, lives there.
+I, too, wasn’t sure what to expect, but I was curious to see it for myself, especially since my dear cousin, Ali, lives there.
 Turns out, I cannot wait to return!
-(And, I experienced none of the above-mentioned negatives!)
+(And I experienced none of the above-mentioned negatives!)

 Here’s what this California girl found enchanting in this nature land.

-- In Ali’s backyard: The cicadas hiding in the thick, towering pine and oak trees, their soothing song intensifying, then receding.
+- In Ali’s backyard: the cicadas hiding in the thick, towering pine and oak trees, their soothing song intensifying and then receding.
 A hawk soaring overhead.
-A special tree with branches twisting like an old woman’s fingers, giving birth to an umbrella of graceful limbs, adorned with pistachio-colored leaves.
-Ahhh – to have a backyard like this…
+A special tree with branches twisting like an old woman’s fingers, giving birth to an umbrella of graceful limbs adorned with pistachio-colored leaves.
+Ahhh—to have a backyard like this…

-- The big, bold and colorful flowers that only make an appearance during the warm summer months.
+- The big, bold, and colorful flowers only make an appearance during the warm summer months.

-- The wineries – really! intermittently scattered between the farm stands.
-The wine makers offered up friendly hospitality and affordable tastings of decent wine.
-In the evenings, at Brook Hollow Winery, concerts and trivia night entertain the locals and twice monthly, they have yoga in the vineyards!
+- The wineries—really!- are intermittently scattered between the farm stands.
+The winemakers offer friendly hospitality and affordable tastings of decent wine.
+In the evenings, concerts and trivia nights entertain the locals at Brook Hollow Winery, and twice monthly, they have yoga in the vineyards!

 - Tree-lined country roads took us everywhere.
 Deer sightings!